A dermatologist examining a mark on a patient's shoulder to determine if it is skin cancer

 • Squamous Cell Carcinoma: This is another common type of skin cancer that often starts as a crusty or scaly patch on your skin.
 It can be pretty aggressive and spread to other areas of your body.

-• Melanoma: Unlike the other two skin cancers, melanoma can develop anywhere on your body regardless of sun exposure.
+• Melanoma: Unlike the other two skin cancers, melanoma can develop anywhere in your body regardless of sun exposure.
 Melanoma is also a skin cancer that can become deadly if not treated, so it’s important to see your doctor if you notice any unusual or painful changes in your skin.

 Is Skin Cancer Hereditary